 Once HANA has been priced, the next step is to price S/4.

 S/4 is more straightforward to price in one respect as it is not based on a database sizing effort.
 The confusing aspect of S/4 is that it has routinely been offered for free, and the vast majority of S/4 “customers” did not pay anything for S/4.
 S/4 is a gateway application to HANA, which is the real motivation for SAP.
-SAP wants desperately to get into the database layer.
+SAP wants, as we have described in detail already, to get into the database layer.
 This is not only because HANA is so expensive, but also because SAP sees HANA as a Trojan Horse to eventually take over the database layer and kick the current database vendor, or database vendors out of their customers.

 - Therefore the pricing of S/4 could be nothing or can be something depending on the promotion that is run at the time of purchase.